cryptoassetlab/cryptoassetlab.github.io/README.md

 security, and other applications
 (e.g. [timestamping](http://dgi.io/ots/), see
 [OpenTimestamps](http://opentimestamps.org/))
-but we do not subscribe to the widespread hype about blockchain potential beyond crypto assets.
+but we do not subscribe to the unsubstantiated hype about blockchain potential beyond crypto assets.

 We are a meeting point between academia, industry,